Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 - Dine away from monuments for better food.

-- Eat seasonal foods like roasted chestnuts, carciofi, and puntarelle.
+- Enjoy seasonal foods like roasted chestnuts, carciofi, and puntarelle.

 Whether you’re on a budget or seeking luxury worthy of a classic film, Rome has accommodations that match every travel style.
 Staying central is key to enjoying the top things to do in Rome, Italy, with ease.